soultionarchitect221/web3_samples/README.md

 This system is available under the MIT license.
 See the LICENSE file for more info.

 <!-- Donation
+Please stop to use these for a while.
+I will notify once it is available, but it maybe 10th Jan.
 E: 0x66f5d42921c6c741c28d62b163cc2f6172d2de8e
 T: TXZ86f7JP7kKCW175HybSyJGsgcMMoAnSk

+Meanwhile, you can use this TRC20.
+It is for client donation.
+T: TSsh55P7wf5SUf9Wm6purZiYX4mwYbVjKQ
 -->